 In The Spotlight: Canada

-BGRS has its roots in Canada.
-Home to our parent company, Brookfield Asset Management, Canada is also home to many of BGRS’s key accounts.
+BGRS has its roots in Canada and it’s also home to many of BGRS’s key accounts.
 Canada is often the first location for international expansion among U.S. based corporations and as such our teams in Canada are well prepared to handle not only domestic Canada relocations, but also cross-border and Canada inbound/outbound international relocations as well.
 BGRS’s legacy company has been present in Canada since 1964 and was one of the first to introduce the concept of employee relocation services in the Canadian market.
 In our over 50 year history, we have grown to become a leading global service provider and the exclusive relocation service provider to the Government of Canada.
 We’re proud of our Canadian roots and our team of experienced talent mobility professionals.

 We recently sat down with two of BGRS’s Canadian Client Services leaders to gain their perspectives about trends in mobility into and within Canada.